-Today’s photos were posted on February 20, 2020, which happened to be my birthday, creating an amazing spiritual and cultural experience in Varanasi, India at night on the Ganges River which proved to be one of the highlights of our India experience.
+Today’s photos were posted on February 20, 2020, which happened to be my birthday, creating an incredibly spiritual and cultural experience in Varanasi, India, at night on the Ganges River, which proved to be one of our highlights in India experience.
 For the story and more photos from this post, please click here.

-Over the next several days during the Christmas season, we will be sharing some of the photos of us as well as sightseeing venues, as we savored unique and fascinating experiences, while on our originally planned two-month tour of India, cut short weeks early, due to Covid-19.
+Over the next several days during the Christmas season, we will be sharing some photos of us and sightseeing venues, as we savored unique and fascinating experiences while on our planned initially two-month tour of India, cut short weeks early due to Covid-19.

-It’s ironic how over the past nine months in lockdown we have spent little time rejoicing, over the exquisite Indian treasures we observed during the tour.
+It’s ironic how over the past nine months in lockdown, we have spent little time rejoicing over the exquisite Indian treasures we observed during the tour.
 Now is the time to do so.
-Once the lockdown began, it seems our focus had been getting out of confinement and moving on in our world travels.
+Once the lockdown began, it seemed our focus had been getting out of confinement and moving on in our world travels.
 It’s been a long and arduous challenge.

 |Smoke from the fire rituals wafted through the air.|

 Amid all this Covid-19 madness, my dear sister Susan passed away in August, with three members of my immediate family falling prey to the virus, each eventually recovering.
-Another stress-inducing situation was the design and development of our new website, which day after day, over a period of many months, we experienced frustrating interruptions preventing our site from being “live” and functioning as usual.
+Another stress-inducing situation was the design and development of our new website.
+Day after day, over many months, we experienced frustrating interruptions preventing our site from being “alive” and functioning as usual.

-Fortunately, we worked with a wonderful, knowledgeable Indian company, SEO Company (based in the USA with operations in India as well), who was quick to respond and address the complicated issues as they appeared.
+Fortunately, we worked with a beautiful, knowledgeable Indian company, SEO Company (based in the USA with operations in India), who was quick to respond and address the complicated issues as they appeared.
 Part of our service with Kate and Mital, our two tech people, is to provide a complimentary first year’s service to change and adjust aspects of our site as needed.

 |A well-lit boat on the Ganges River.|

 A few days ago, they added a vital “plug-in,” an app that prevents us from seeing or receiving spam comments.
-We were getting no less than 10 of these each day, mostly pornographic spam, which required I handle each one separately.
+We were getting no less than 10 of these each day, primarily pornographic spam, which required me to handle each one separately.
 Now, they are gone permanently, thanks to their assistance.